tarwn/lessthandot-hugo/blogs/content/posts/2010-04-21-do-you-use-disable-index-or-drop-index-w.md

 **My question to you.**

 So my question to you people is, do any of you use this instead of drop and create index?
-One advantage I see is that you don&#8217;t need to update the code that drops and recreates the non clustered index if your index definition changes when using disable index in your ETL process.
+One advantage I see is that you don't need to update the code that drops and recreates the non clustered index if your index definition changes when using disable index in your ETL process.
 If you disable a clustered index you can also not insert into the table.

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][1] forum or our [Microsoft SQL Server Admin][2] forum**<ins></ins>